 - 4 teaspoons apple cider vinegar

-- Prepare one box of Jiffy cornbread according to the package instructions in an 8- or 9-inch square pan.
+- Prepare one box of Jiffy cornbread with milk and egg according to the package instructions in an 8- or 9-inch square pan.
 Once cooled, cut it into cubes.

 - Cut cherry tomatoes into halves.
 Drain and rinse two cans of black beans.
 Thaw on 10 oz. bag of frozen corn.
 Dice one red pepper.
 Slice one cup of green onions.